jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Solve

-- verify that any special characters used can be recognized and specially escaped

 ## Bugs - General - Uncategorized

 - why does hard break not have \n?